breejs/bree/README.md

 ```

-## Custom error handling
+## Custom error/message handling

-If you'd like to override default behavior for worker error handling, provide a callback function as `errorHandler` parameter when creating a Bree instance.
+If you'd like to override default behavior for worker error/message handling, provide a callback function as `errorHandler` or `workerMessageHandler` parameter when creating a Bree instance.

+> **NOTE:** Any `console.log` calls, from within the worker,  will not be sent to `stdout`/`stderr` until the main thread is available.
+Furthermore, any `console.log` calls, from within the worker, will not be sent if the process is terminated before the message is printed.
+You should use `parentPort.postMessage()` alongside `errorHandler` or `workerMessageHandler` to print to `stdout`/`stderr` during worker execution.
+This is a known [bug](https://github.com/nodejs/node/issues/30491) for workers.

 An example use-case.
 If you want to call an external service to record an error (like Honeybadger, Sentry, etc.) along with logging the error internally.
 You can do so with: